awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ### **Output**

-Returns a JSON object with one property: `feedback`. `feedback` is an array of objects that contain four properties:
+Returns a JSON object with one property: `feedback`. `feedback` is an array of objects that contains four properties:

 - sentiment - "POSITIVE" | "NEGATIVE" | "NEUTRAL"
 - text - The original text translated to the destination language.
 (English by default)